Here are some of the most commonly asked questions:

 Graphic design is the design of printed material using text and/or images.
 Most graphic design is printed on paper, but some are printed on fabric (ex. a T-shirt) or another material (ex. mug).
 The end result is something that goes to a commercial printing house or quick printer.
 Examples: advertisements, brochures, posters, newsletters, corporate letterhead, annual reports, menus, book covers, clothing hang tags, postcards, stamps, point-of-purchase displays, business cards, magazines, packaging design, etc.

-The Communication Design program is a two-year course of study in design for print.
+The Graphic Design program is a two-year course of study in design for print.
 Multimedia Design is a one-year certificate in the design and development of more fluid media -- the end result being viewed on a screen (ex. computer monitor or large screen in a conference room).
 This includes CD-ROM titles, business presentations, animations in 2- and 3-D and informational kiosks.
 Multimedia and Web design deal with the specifics of interactivity.
 See the section for each of the courses of study for more specific information -- Multimedia Design and Web Design.

 I've been away from school for years and I worry about feeling out of place.